rapp-project/rapp-platform/scripts/setup/README.md

 If you already have a public/private key, copy it in the ```.ssh``` folder of your new installation.

+WARNING: At least 10 GB's of free space are recommended.

 ##Updates / ROS install / Github repos
 --------------------------------------------